Anne Leahy (archaeologist)

 Anne Leahy (26 July 1925 – 27 June 2023) was a New Zealand archaeologist, active from 1949 to 1995.

 Biography

+Leahy and Janet Davidson carried out excavations on pre-European sites at Station Bay on Motutapu Island.
+In 2006 Leahy was awarded the Groube Fieldwork Award from the New Zealand Archaeological Association.

 Photographs by Leahy of excavations, and the items discovered during them, are held in the collections of the University of Auckland and the Auckland War Memorial Museum.